Statusnone420/PR-Dashboard/PLAN.md

 24 hours for repo/setup enrichment
 ```

 Keep cached values compact and sanitized.
-Do not cache Authorization headers.
+Do not cache Authorization headers, token-derived identity, private repository data, or any field that depends on who authenticated the request.

 ### Export Local Data